schneidy/schneidy.github.io/_posts/2016-07-14-adventures-in-dc.md

-Huge thank you to NYSCATE for sending me for covering the cost to DC, along with both Pat and my wife Becca for the last minute adventure.
+Huge thank you to NYSCATE for sending me and for covering the cost to DC, along with both Pat and my wife Becca for the last minute adventure.
 I would never have made it to the White House without you two.
 While the National Week of Making is over, I’m still working with the Office of Science & Technology Policy on bringing some of the top makers from across New York together to help build the maker movement across the state.